Jielin-Qiu/EEG_Language_Alignment/README.md

 ### Preprocessing data

 In the preprocessed folder, preprocessed data is readily available for usage.
 For K-EmoCon, df.csv is used.
-For ZuCo sentiment analysis and relation detection, respective csv's for sentence-level, word-level, and concat word-level are provided.
+For ZuCo sentiment analysis, we provide the sentence-level csv in the preprocessed folder.

 Preprocessing scripts are provided as well.